“fgallery” is a static photo gallery generator with no frills that has a stylish, minimalist look. “fgallery” shows your photos, and nothing else.

 To save more space in the generated galleries, we recommend installing also the optional dependencies:

-fcaption is written in Python and requires PyQT4.
+fcaption is written in Python and requires either PyQt6 or PyQt5.
 You can install the required packages with:

 For face detection support, simply follow the facedetect installation instructions.